fact-benchmark/factbenchmark/how.md

 #### 2. Phrasing.

 Even though claims should ideally have at least one identifiable source it can be hard to find a specific quote with the ideal phrasing for 'falsifiability'.
-For that reason we allow that a claim 'text' may not exactly match any of it's source evidence.
+For that reason we allow that a claim 'text' may not exactly match any of its source evidence.
 It should carry the same basic meaning, or neatly summarize the rumor in such a way as to achieve the threshold for 'falsfiability'.

 #### 3. Submission.

 Any agent can submit a claim for review at any time.
-To ensure a sufficient number of check worthy claims for the first benchmark, FactBenchmark itself will ensure that staff are available to provide a degree of hand curation and discovery of claims - which will be submitted using the Factbenchmark agent.
+To ensure a sufficient number of check-worthy claims for the first benchmark, FactBenchmark itself will ensure that staff are available to provide a degree of hand curation and discovery of claims - which will be submitted using the Factbenchmark agent.

 #### 4. Annotations for support.